Gervonta Davis (27-0, 25 KOs) made Rolando Romero pay for his trash-talking with a devasting sixth-round knockout, on May 28.

-Ryan Garcia (22-0, 18 KOs)
+Ryan Garcia (23-0, 19 KOs)

 Arguably, the most lucrative fight available to Davis.
 Garcia is a polarising figure amongst the curmudgeonly, middle-aged contingent of boxing fans.
-Some see him as style over substance; an over-hyped pretender who’s protected status exceeds that of the giant panda.
+Some see him as style over substance; an over-hyped pretender whose protected status exceeds that of the giant panda.
 Others view ‘KingRy’ as an exciting prospect, that while flawed, has plenty of time to improve.
-Regardless of which camp you fall in, what you cannot be deny is that Garcia is popular.

-Garcia’s fan base should translate in to strong pay-per-view sales.
+Regardless of which camp you fall in, what you cannot deny is that Garcia is popular and that fanbase should translate in to strong pay-per-view sales.

 Garcia was ringside to witness Davis’ devastating finish to the fight, and left $20,000 lighter after placing a bet on Romero to win with, unified welterweight champion, Errol Spence Jr. Davis’ power seemingly did not discourage Garcia from facing ‘Tank’ as he tweeted in the aftermath: ‘Let me handle business on July 16th.
-I’m going to get Tank, he was creaming the whole fight I’m next so let it be..
+I’m going to get Tank, he was screaming the whole fight I’m next so let it be..
 December, let’s get it.”

 Rolando Romero (14-1, 12 KOs)

 Romero started the campaign for an opportunity to avenge his defeat immediately, he stated in the post-fight press conference: “I won all six rounds.
 I won every moment of that fight.
 I exposed him and we need to run that shit back.”
 How you win a round in which you are knocked down heavily and are deemed unfit to continue by the referee, I’ll never know.

-Given that certain high-profile fighters believe that the earth is flat or that Bill Gates microchipped the majority of the population through the Covid-19 vaccine, it is not the most ridiculous thing a boxer has said this year.
+Given that certain high-profile fighters believe that the earth is flat or that Bill Gates microchipped the majority of the population via the Covid-19 vaccine, it is not the most ridiculous thing a boxer has said this year.
 I guess, he’s done his own research.

-Romero plays the bad guy brilliantly, and regardless of if people are there to cheer you on or praying you get stopped, they pay the same.
-If ‘Tank’ resigns with Mayweather Promotions, the rematch could be viable, particularly if Romero’s disinformation campaign is successful.
+Romero plays the villain brilliantly, and regardless of if people are there to cheer you on or praying you get stopped, they pay the same.
+Now that ‘Tank’ has extended his contract with Mayweather Promotions, the rematch could be viable, particularly if Romero’s disinformation campaign is successful.

 Isaac Cruz (23-2-1, 16 KOs)

 Cruz enhanced his reputation exponentially with an impressive performance against Davis, despite losing by unanimous decision.
 The fight was competitive, but the right man won and, for a change, the scorecards were fair.

-If Mayweather Promotions continue their policy of matching ‘Tank’ with PBC fighters continues, then Cruz is likely the best available option.
+If Mayweather Promotions continue their policy of matching Davis with PBC fighters, then Cruz is likely the best available option.
 Jose Valenzuela is a fast-rising PBC lightweight, but that fight could be significantly bigger in a year’s time, especially if ‘Rayo’ can register a win over someone like Rolando Romero in the meantime.